Anshuman01000001/Stopwatch-JAVA/README.md

 # Stopwatch-JAVA
-A simple stopwatch made with Java
+A simple stopwatch made with Java.

 ## Description
-This is a fully fucional stopwatch program
+This is a fully fucional stopwatch program that displays seconds minutes and hours.